 I feel much happier and productive once I shifted my mindset away from spending to trying different hobbies that earn me extra money!

 Generally, when you know you’re challenging yourself to cut back, you tend to find more meaningful and fun things to do with your time

-Personally, I think finding ways to increase your net worth is fun, lol.
+Personally, I think finding ways to make extra money to increase your net worth is fun, lol.

 2. Experience is more valuable than your “stuff”